nick-soehner/tavern/notes.md

         - change all img to videos on bards corner in css as well
         - go through nav links on all pages
         - fix titles

+    12/17
-        - can simplify the css but will wait until commits
+        - could redo the front page but will wait prob